Openhab-Nodes/website/content/en/userguide/scenes.md

 ## Run a Scene
 {{< colpic ratio="70" >}}

-Scenes will appear in control interfaces, like the Hue App, openHAB X App, openHAB X Dashboard and also in the Setup &amp; Maintenance interface.
+Scenes will appear in control interfaces, like the Hue App, OHX App, OHX Dashboard and also in the Setup &amp; Maintenance interface.

 All interfaces offer to run a Scene, some might offer to edit the Scene.